iekanat/DistributedSystemsExercises/John/README.md

 There are various ways to crack these hashed password files.
 For example, comparing against a table of pre-calculated hashes (rainbow tables) or trying all words in a list (dictionary attack).
 There are also some common precautions such as adding known series of letters and numbers (salting) to the passwords before hashing them.

 Today we will focus on Brute Force attacks.
 Brute forcing is trying all possible combinations for passwords to see if any work.
-On a live system the system often disables the user account after a certain number of tries (or forces a cooldown timer) to prevent this kind of attacks.
+On a live system, the system often disables the user account after a certain number of tries (or forces a cooldown timer) to prevent these kinds of attacks.
 That is why hackers often extract the password hashes and work on the hashes file separately to see if they can gain some user credentials.

 I will provide you with a series of hashes of increasing complexity and I want you to observe how password complexity can increase the time to crack a password.